 The goal is to help someone trapped in a tribal paradigm see the bigger universal picture.
 To do this, you need to be acceptable to the tribe.
-You may not yet be a trusted member, but you need to align yourself, so you are “safe” enough for them to accept any new ideas.
+You may not yet be a trusted member, but you need to align yourself to be “safe” enough for them to accept any new ideas.
 Your new idea might be as simple as prompting someone to do their research.
-This is a big step for many.
+It’s a big step for many.

 If they ask you what are the good things of my religion?
 Respond, what do you think are the positive things?
 Then you begin the real discussion.” — Guru Tua